 forms implement lexical scope by renaming the provided variables

-, and implement
+via GENSYM, and implement

 dynamic binding

-using TRY-FINALLY
+using TRY-FINALLY.

-Top-level LET
+Top-level LET and LET* forms will

 create new global variables, or overwrite the values of already